openshift/managed-scripts/README.md

 All `metadata.yaml` shall pass validation against `hack/metadata.schema.json` see [here](https://json-schema.org/) for more details.

+Note: The `name` in the `metadata.yaml` must be the same as the directory name where the `metadata.yaml` file resides.

 ### Validation methods:

 1. In order to check all `metadata.yaml` from all scripts, you can run the command below from your managed-scripts root directory: